 In the 1930s, English surgeon Geoffrey Keynes pioneered breast-sparing surgery followed by radiation therapy.
 Radiation would become more accurate in the late 20th century as advances in physics and computers made it possible to precisely target radiation.

 Before the early 1900s, breast cancer diagnosis often required exploratory surgery to take tissue samples (biopsy) for testing.
 American surgeon J. Collins Warren pioneered the use of needle biopsy in the diagnosis of breast cancer, reducing the need for exploratory surgery.
-In the 1970s, ultrasound (sonography), computed tomography (CT scans), magnetic resonance imaging (MRI scans), and positron emission tomography (PET scans) would make exploratory operations less necessary.
+In late 20th century and early 21st century, ultrasound (sonography), computed tomography (CT) scans, magnetic resonance imaging (MRI), and positron emission tomography (PET) scans would make exploratory operations less necessary.

 1953 was a turning point for breast cancer treatment.
 Roy Hertz and Min Chiu Li, researchers at the U.S. National Cancer Institute (NCI), became the first to achieve the complete cure of a solid tumor.
 The cure was chemotherapy with a drug called Methotrexate.
 Chemotherapy is used widely in breast cancer treatment today, often after surgery to destroy any remaining cancer cells in the body.
 Using chemotherapy after surgery is called adjuvant therapy.
 Adjuvant therapy was tested first in breast cancer and found to be effective in treating other types of cancer.